 Melanie's research project is titled From Discrimination to Death: Genocidal Process and Prevention Through a Human Rights Lens, and aims to construct a paradigm of the genocidal process through human rights violations to function as a map to prevent future genocides.

 Melanie's research and supervision areas include international criminal law, human rights law, international humanitarian law (IHL), feminist legal theory, public international law, comparative criminal law, peacekeeping, and military law.
 She has published in leading academic journals and is on the Editorial Boards of Human Rights Review and Genocide Studies and Prevention.
 Melanie is a member of the QLD International Humanitarian Law Committee of the Australian Red Cross, and the Advisory Board of the International Association of Genocide Scholars (IAGS).
-She has won several prestigious grants such as the Griffith Asia Institute Australia China Futures Dialogues Visiting Fellowship to Peking University, China, and the Gandel Philanthropy Scholarship for the Gandel Holocaust Studies Program for Australian Educators, at Yad Vashem in Israel.
+She has won several prestigious grants such as the Australian Academy of the Humanities Humanities Travelling Fellowship, Griffith Asia Institute Australia China Futures Dialogues Visiting Fellowship to Peking University, China, and the Gandel Philanthropy Scholarship for the Gandel Holocaust Studies Program for Australian Educators, at Yad Vashem in Israel.

 Melanie is supervisor of the UQ Pro Bono Centre's International Humanitarian Law High Schools Program